DITAS-Project/decision-system-for-data-and-computation-movement/README.md

 * List of violated requirements

 ## Output
-* List of data and computation actions
+* List of data and computation actions (adaptation actions)

 ## List of functionalities
-* /api/NotifyViolation
+* /v2/CheckStatus
-  * description: the method receives in input a list of violations.
+  * description: the api shows the number of active VDCs (goal models)
-  * caller SLA manager
+  * HTTP call: GET
   * input
     * list of violated requirements
   * output
-    * list of data and computation movement actions
+    * HTTP code 200 if goal model correcly parsed

-* /api/SetUP
+* /v2/NotifyViolation
-  * description: the method receives in input the concrete blueprint of the first VDC deployed.
+  * description: the method receives in input a list of violations.
-  * caller deployment module
+  * HTTP call: POST
   * input
-    * concrete blueprint
+    * list of violated requirements
   * output
-    * none
+    * HTTP code 200 if goal model correcly parsed
+    * HTTP code 500 if problems occurred

-* /api/AddVDC
+* /v2/AddVDC
   * description: the method receives in input the concrete blueprint of the VDC deployed.
-  * caller deployment module
+  * HTTP call: POST
   * input
     * concrete blueprint
   * output
+    * HTTP code 200 if goal model correcly parsed
+    * HTTP code 500 if problems occurred

+* /v2/Reset
+  * description: the method reset the internal statius of the software
+  * HTTP call: GET
+  * input
+    * empty
+  * output
-    * none
+    * HTTP code 200

 ## Implementation language
 Java